Dash-Industry-Forum/Guidelines-Security/10-General.inc.md

 Initialization segments SHOULD NOT contain any `moov/pssh` box ([[!CMAF]], section 7.4.3) and DASH clients MAY ignore such boxes when encountered.
 Instead, `pssh` boxes required for [=DRM system=] initialization are part of the [=DRM system configuration=] and SHOULD be placed in the MPD as `cenc:pssh` elements in [=DRM system=] specific `ContentProtection` descriptors.

-Note: Placing the `pssh` boxes in the MPD has become common for purposes of operational agility, it is often easier to update MPD files than rewrite initialization segments when the default [=DRM system configuration=] needs to be updated or when a new [=DRM system=] needs to be supported.
+Note: Placing the `pssh` boxes in the MPD has become common for purposes of operational agility - it is often easier to update MPD files than rewrite initialization segments when the default [=DRM system configuration=] needs to be updated or when a new [=DRM system=] needs to be supported.
 Furthermore, in some scenarios the appropriate set of `pssh` boxes is not known when the initialization segment is created.

 Protected content MAY be published without any `pssh` boxes in both the MPD and media segments.
 All [=DRM system configuration=] can be provided at runtime, including the `pssh` box data.
 See also [[#CPS-mpd-drm-config]].